HardikChhallani/salesforce-code-review-graph/README.md

 <br>

 AI coding tools re-read your entire codebase on every task. `code-review-graph` fixes that.
-It builds a structural map of your code with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), tracks changes incrementally, and gives your AI assistant precise context via [MCP](https://modelcontextprotocol.io/) so it reads only what matters.
+It builds a structural map of your Salesforce codebase with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), tracks changes incrementally, and gives your AI assistant precise context via [MCP](https://modelcontextprotocol.io/) so it reads only what matters.

+Built specifically for Salesforce development with full Apex (.cls, .trigger) and Salesforce Flow support, plus 19 other languages including Lightning Web Components, Visualforce, and SOQL/SOSL parsing.

 <p align="center">
   <img src="diagrams/diagram1_before_vs_after.png" alt="The Token Problem: 8.2x average token reduction across 6 real repositories" width="85%" />